Save Early for Retirement

 At what age is it better to save for retirement?
 In your early years of working, money is probably tight.
-It’s hard to find the extra money to save towards such a far end goal, when the rent needs to be paid, and you have a more immediate need to build emergency savings.
-You might think that waiting until later in life to save for retirement, when your income is likely higher and you can more likely afford to do so, would be the best option.
+It’s hard to find the extra money to save towards such a far end goal when the rent needs to be paid and you have a more immediate need to build up your emergency savings.
+You might think that waiting until later to save for retirement is your best option, when your income is likely higher and you can afford to do so.

-Take Frankie and Johnny.
-Both are age 20 and have decent jobs.
-Frankie and Johnny want to have money for retirement, but take two different savings tracks.
-Frankie wants to save now, when she has fewer expenses; she anticipates she may have to stop saving as expenses rise.
-Even though he has a good job, Johnny thinks his current expenses are too high to justify saving right now; he wants to wait until he can get his income up before saving.
+Meet Frankie and Johnny.
+Both are age 25 and have decent jobs.
+They each want to have money for retirement, but take two different savings tracks.
+Frankie wants to save now, when she has fewer expenses.
+She anticipates she may have to stop saving as expenses rise.
+Even though he has a good job, Johnny thinks his current expenses are too high to justify saving right now.
+He wants to wait until he can get his income up before saving.

 Both anticipate they will save $200 per month, and estimate they will earn 6% on their investments, compounded monthly.
 They both plan on retiring at age 65.
 The only difference is the point in time when Frankie stops saving and Johnny starts.